stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 set.
 Would-be producers are ranked by these BTC expenditures, and the top 100 will be selected for the producer set.

-_TODO: Think more about the rollover of credits for would-be producers that were not in the top 100.
-Is this necessary to avoid disadvantaging small miners?
-Does this open another DoS attack?
-Maybe it should have some minimum amount, some maximum number of consecutive terms that credits can rollover, and/or some maximum number of producers._

 # Producer Rewards

 During a term, producers in the set are eligible to receive a portion of the